stefanotorniamenti/stefanotorniamenti.github.io/_pages/talks.md

 ESO lunch talk\
 Invited talk: "Unveiling black hole populations on open clusters"\
-26th Mar., 2024, Garching bei München, Germany.
+26th Mar., 2024, Garching bei München, Germany

 A multi-wavelength view on globular clusters near and far: from JWST to the ELT\
 Invited talk: "Globular clusters and their black hole population in the era of gravitational-wave astronomy"\